 William was precocious in the arts from an early age.
 At around age 8 he got his first camera.
 It was a Kodak Brownie box camera with a plastic lens, but he loved it.
 He was only able to afford to process black and white film.
 Those early experiences surely imprinted him with a love of monochromatic photography.

 By the time William was old enough to go to college the Vietnam Conflict was in full swing.
 He enlisted in the navy.
-During his service he made a Mediterranean Cruise including operations in the vicinity of Israel during the 1966 war; attended Anti-Submarine Warfare School in Memphis, Tennessee; and was assigned to a carrier borne flying squadron as a plane captain. on the USS Hornet in the Western Pacific.
+During his service he made a Mediterranean Cruise including operations in the vicinity of Israel during the 1966 war; attended Anti-Submarine Warfare School in Memphis, Tennessee; and was assigned to a carrier borne flying squadron as a plane captain on the USS Hornet in the Western Pacific.
 While serving, He bought his first 35mm camera, a Canon rangefinder.
-The difference in what he was able to capture with the Canon was night and day by comparison with the fuzzy black and white images he had been shooting with his Brownie.
+The difference in what he was able to capture with the Canon was night and day by comparison with the fuzzy black and white images he had been shooting with the Brownie.

 After his naval service, he eventually began taking college courses and was the first member of his family to graduate from a university.